delfick/strcs/docs/strcs/features.rst

     meta = strcs.Meta({"a": {"b": {"d": 4, "e": 5}}, "a.b": {"f": 6}, "a.bc": True})

     # Note that using object as a type is considered a wildcard
-    # You may provide more specific types to match against
+    # More specific types to match against may also be provided
     assert meta.retrieve_patterns(object, "a.b") == {"a.b": {"f": 6}}
     assert meta.retrieve_patterns(int, "a.b.d", "a.b.e") == {"a.b.d": 4, "a.b.e": 5}
     assert meta.retrieve_patterns(object , "a.b.*") == {"a.b.d": 4, "a.b.e": 5, "a.b.f": 6}